Renegade Legion: Legionnaire

 Legionnaire was the role-playing game (RPG) set in the Renegade Legion universe.
 It expanded the original Renegade Legion setting with three new alien races: the Menelvagoreans, the Vauvusar, and the Zog.

-Races in the Renegade Legion Universe

-In the Renegade Legion Universe, aliens are designated as a greater or lesser race determined by whether the race had acquired spaceflight before first contact with other alien species.
+While designed primarily as a stand-alone game, it could be integrated into the board games in the series, with stat conversions and guidelines for players who wished to do so.